zeke/zeke.sikelianos.com/content/cv/index.md

 _Designer, Developer, 2002-2006_

-RGC is a small branding agency that produces design materials in a wide array of media.
-I worked as Lead Web Designer/Developer and Junior Print Designer, focusing on developing database-driven websites, CMSes, and shopping carts using PHP and MySQL.
+Rome & Gold Creative was a small branding agency and architectural design studio.
+I worked as a web designer and junior print designer, building content management systems and shopping carts using PHP and MySQL.

 ### French Government

 _English Teacher, 2001-2002_

-I taught English at a public high school in Provence, left to my own devices to encourage teenage students to converse openly about American culture.
+In parternship with the French department at the University of New Mexico, I joined a teaching program and moved to L'Isle sur la Sorgue, Provence, France to teach American English language and culture at Lycée Polyvalent Alphonse Benoit.

 ### Neogenesis Media

 _Guru Factotum, 2000-2001_

 Neogenesis was a documentary film production house.
-I worked primarily on post-video editing using Discreet Combustion and Macromedia After Effects, but also developed interactive CD-ROMs and Flash websites, and developed and maintained a Windows network optimized for farm rendering.
+I worked primarily on post-video editing using Discreet Combustion and Macromedia After Effects, developed interactive CD-ROMs and Flash websites, and built and maintained a Windows network optimized for farm rendering.

 ### Archetypal 3D